WordPress/gutenberg/docs/contributors/repository-management.md

 2. Make your changes, testing thoroughly.
 3. Commit your changes when you’re happy with them, and push the branch.
 4. Open your pull request.
-5. Label and name your pull request appropriately (see below).
+5. If you are a regular contributor with proper access, label and name your pull request appropriately (see below).

-For labeling and naming pull requests, here are guidelines to follow that make compiling the changelog more efficient and organized:
+For labeling and naming pull requests, here are guidelines to consider that make compiling the changelog more efficient and organized.
+These guidelines are particularly relevant for regular contributors.
+Don't let getting the following right be a blocker for sharing your work - mistakes are expected and easy to fix!

 - When working on experimental screens and features, apply the `[Type] Experimental` label instead of `Feature`, `Enhancement`, etc.
 - When working on new features to technical packages (scripts, create-block, adding  react hooks, etc), apply the `[Type] New API`  label instead of `Feature`, `Enhancement`, etc.